RVCC-IDMX/unit-tests-statements-template/README.md

 ## Edit and test each file sequentially

 One-by-one, edit each JavaScript file and follow the instructions for each function listed.
-When one file passes completely, you are ready for the next file.
+When one file completely passes its tests, you are ready for the next file.

 Start with stmnts-01.test.js and finish with stmnts-07.test.js